HudsonNock/ENPH353_Competition/README.md

 While driving, the robot is only given a camera view and has to determine its actions from that.
 It can then output a desired speed and steering angle.
 We decided to drive using a soft actor critic (SAC, https://arxiv.org/abs/1801.01290) algorithm.
 The use of SAC and the reward function used was inspired by TMRL (https://github.com/trackmania-rl/tmrl).

 To set up the environment for training, we could determine the position of the wheels as we were using ROS and Gazebo, then compare them against a bitmap of the allowed path, if two or more wheels were off the road it would count as a respawn.
-The state space was composed of the camera view filtered with a gray scaled and 2x2 average mask applied, as well as the speed set by the robot.
+The state space was composed of a gray scaled camera view filtered with a 2x2 average mask applied, as well as the speed set by the robot.
 Although the speed set does not necessarily match the actual speed (which could lead to an environment that isn't a MDP), we thought it would be a close match as long as the robot was always on the ground and so this problem wouldn't practically matter.

 The main difference between TMRL's implementation and ours is: